dhirlinger/basic-react-web-audio-api/README.md

 Learning to implement Web Audio API in React one branch at a time.
 1. play-button - simply toggles the play of a sine wave at 440.
 2. play-w-freq-slider - added a frequency slider (range input) with freq display.
-3. waveshapes = added radio inputs for waveshape selection.
+3. waveshapes - added radio inputs for waveshape selection.
+4. one-shot - added a "short" button for very short play aka one-shot